juaml/ConfoundLeakage/_sources/content/01_uci_performance.md

 ```

 +++
-Create a function to plot
+Create a Function to Plot

 ```{code-cell}